- Home/

 Explore our best low-interest cards

-If your business borrows money to invest in assets that generate taxable investment income or that gain in value, you normally can deduct investment interest expenses.
+Yes — if your business borrows money to invest in assets that generate taxable investment income or that gain in value, you can normally deduct investment interest expenses.
 However, the deduction is limited to the amount of taxable investment income earned in the same tax year.

-A mortgage taken out on or before October 13, 1987.
-This is known as “grandfathered debt.”
+Grandfathered debt: A mortgage taken out on or before October 13, 1987.

 Use IRS Schedule A (Form 1040 or 1040-SR) to claim a mortgage interest deduction.

-If you take out a home equity loan, the interest cannot be deducted no matter when it was charged if the loan did not go toward buying, building, or “substantially improving” a home.
+If you take out a home equity loan, the interest cannot be deducted — regardless of when it was charged — if the loan did not go toward buying, building, or substantially improving a home.

-Borrowers with federal or private student loans might qualify to deduct as much as $2,500 of student loan interest per tax return and per tax year, or the amount of interest you actually paid during the tax year, based on which dollar amount is lower.
+Yes — borrowers with federal or private student loans might qualify to deduct as much as $2,500 of student loan interest per tax return and per tax year, or the actual amount paid during the tax year, whichever is lower.

 For personal purchases, credit card interest is generally non-deductible under IRS rules.
 Business-related interest may be deductible when tied to documented business expenses.